LargatSeif/better-auth-waitlist/README.md

 ## License

-MIT
+ISC

 ## Contributing

-Issues and pull requests are welcome on [GitHub](https://github.com/your-org/better-auth-waitlist).
+Issues and pull requests are welcome!
+Please ensure your contributions follow the existing code style and include appropriate tests.